 Barefoot running started as an experiment.
 Before this, I’d spent virtually every waking second of my adult life conservatively shod.
 During four years in the Army I wore old-fashioned leather combat boots and then jungle boots, the latter containing metal plates to protect the foot from punji stakes and small holes in the instep for water to drain out.
 Later on as a bank employee, my feet were clad in polished leather wingtips.
 Nor did I ever go around barefoot as kid, except for occasional visits to beach and pool.

 The idea for the experiment came from Chris MacDougall’s “Born to Run,” in which he argues that barefoot running promotes natural form, whereas shoes predispose one to chronic injury by ever-so-slightly altering the stride.
-This hypothesis seemed logical: imagine a machine that even minutely out of adjustment, how its gears would grind together and wear down faster — why would the body be any different?
-Looking around, one sees older runners shuffling around with ghastly degenerated gaits, bent over or leaning to one side, gasping.
-This fate I was determined to avoid.
+This hypothesis seemed logical: imagine a machine that was even minutely out of adjustment, how its gears would grind together and wear down faster — why would the body be any different?
+Looking around, one sees older runners shuffling around, bent over or leaning to one side, gasping.
+I was determined to avoid this kind of degeneration.